PranavMotarwar/raglineage/README.md

 **raglineage** treats RAG as a data lineage and provenance problem, not just vector search.
 Every retrievable unit is a **Lineage Node (LN)** with:

 - Immutable ID and dataset version
-- Precise source reference (file path, page, row, URL, etc.)
+- Precise source reference (file path, page, row, URL)
 - Full transform chain (ordered list of transforms applied)
 - Content hash for integrity
 - Timestamps for auditing